magentabusiness/magentabusiness.github.io/_includes/templates/install/pe-cassandra-docker-queue-in-memory.md

-**ThingsBoard includes In Memory Queue service and use it by default without extra settings.**
+**IoT Hub includes In Memory Queue service and use it by default without extra settings.**

 ```text
 nano tb-node.env